MatheusABomfim/MBL2_ML_HTLV/README.md

 # Mest_MBL2_ML_HTLV
 Codes in Python, to implementation of diverse models of Machine Learning, trying to promote prognosis in People Living with HTLV

-Divided intially in three documents:
+Divided intially in four documents:
-- The first involved data pre-processing and model evaluation with default parameters
-- The second involved optimizing hyperparameters
-- And in the third, application of Explainable AI (XAI) methods

-After the re-evaluating the process of implementing the models, the codes were completely modified and saved in the folder "scripts_05_06_24".
-It includes the following steps:
 - Exploratory data analysis
 - Defining the models and optimizing them for our data set
 - Evaluation of the predictive capacity of the models
-- Application of XAI
+- Application of Explainable AI (XAI) methods

 **Notes/reminders:**
 * Clinical data has been excluded